basictheprogram/crossfire-server-docker/README.md

 ```

 This will download and start a Crossfire Server container and publish ports needed to
-access TCP 13327.
+access TCP/13327.
 All Crossfire Server data will be stored as subdirectories of $CF_HOME.
 The container will automatically restart after a system reboot.